 What are some changes we might see on the skin during pregnancy?

-Hyperpigmentation and linea nigra: The line nigra is a dark line that runs in the middleof the tummy.
+Hyperpigmentation and linea nigra: The linea nigra is a dark line that runs down the middle of the tummy.
 It starts from just below the breast to the pubic hair.
 It is a part of the hyperpigmentation (darkening of the skin) which occurs due to hormonal changes.
-This darkening is more noticeable on inner thighs, genitals,the ski around the base of the nipple (areola) and neck.
+This darkening is more noticeable on inner thighs, genitals, the skin around the base of the nipple (areola) and neck.
 It usually clears up after childbirth.
 However, some dark spots do not go away.
 Wearing sunscreen and hats when you are outdoors may help out too.

 Stretch marks: As the baby keeps growing, the growth stretches the overlying skin.
-It leads to stretch marks, especially in areas of heavy growth – like the belly, breasts and thighs.
+It leads to stretch marks, especially in areas of heavy growth – like the belly, breasts, and thighs.
 This is one of the most common skin changes in pregnancy and is more noticeable in the third trimester.
-Sometimess they itch.
+Sometimes they itch – in fact, some women might still experience itching after childbirth.
 While it does not have a definite cure, most of them fade after birth.
-Some sources claim that using heavy moisturisers may be of help.
+Some sources claim that using heavy moisturizers may be of help.